 The Airmen's Stories - S/Ldr.
 W A Richardson

-William Arthur Richardson was born on 19th July 1903 and joined the RAF on a short service commission in March 1930, he was posted to 5 FTS Sealand on the 29th.
+William Arthur Richardson was born on 19th July 1903 in Hong Kong and joined the RAF on a short service commission in March 1930, he was posted to 5 FTS Sealand on the 29th.

 After completing his training he joined 23 Squadron at Kenley on 8th March 1931.
 He was granted a permanent commission on 1st June 1936, went to SHQ Hal Far, Malta on 31st July 1936 and transferred to 3 AACU there on 16th August 1937.